saptarshibasu/aws-study/README.md

 * Elastic Load Balancing captures the **access logs** and stores them in the Amazon S3 bucket (that you specify) as compressed and encrypted files
 * Each **access log** file is automatically encrypted before it is stored in your S3 bucket and decrypted when you access it
 * ALBs are **priced** per http request, Classic ELBs are priced by bandwidth consumption.
 Also ALBs are charged per routing rule.
 For a very high volume of small requests, ALBs can be much more expensive than an ELB
+* Access logs are automatically encrypted
+* Connection draining enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.

 ## Auto Scaling